jlvertol/parallaxbg/README.md

 When you're done with that, clone this repository and use `cargo build` on the base directory to build the application.
 The compiler will inform you if you're missing dependencies.

+I have only tested this on 64-bit systems, but the files are there to allow it to build on 32-bit systems as well.

 Testing
 -------